mtuanbui/site/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am an artificial intelligence researcher with a primary focus on researching and developing deep learning models in the field of computer vision.
-My research spans various topics, including large-scale models such as text-to-image diffusion models and lightweight solutions like real-time light estimation models.
+My work spans large-scale models, such as text-to-image diffusion models, and lightweight solutions like real-time light estimation models.
 A curated selection of the projects I have undertaken can be found on the [Projects subpage](/my-blog/projects).

 Before dedicating myself fully to deep learning, I pursued research in computer graphics and image processing, earning a PhD in the field.
 Some of my work has been published in the reputable journal Computers & Graphics, accessible at the [Publications subpage](/my-blog/publications/).